Jeenilpatel/cs326-final-Pi/Docs/milestone2.md

 Jeneil Patel:
 1. Worked on the PokedexPage client side JS and CSS
 2. Help implemeting creating parts of the teams page backend JS and and client side intractions along with the HTML and CSS
+3. Created and wrote the setup.md file
-3. Worked on the routing stuff
+4. Worked on the routing stuff
-4. Made markdown file and added screenshots
+5. Made markdown file and added screenshots
-5. Helped with setting up database stuff
+6. Helped with setting up database stuff
-6. Created a MongoDB databse in order to save infomration about the Users and information associated wiht them.
+7. Created a MongoDB databse in order to save infomration about the Users and information associated wiht them.
+8. Deployed the Project on Heroku

 Anthony Hong:
 1. Helped with markdown file.